100 Notable alumni of

 -

 Yuval Noah Harari is an Israeli medievalist, military historian, public intellectual, and popular science writer.
-He currently serves as professor in the Department of History at the Hebrew University of Jerusalem.
-His first bestseller, Sapiens: A Brief History of Humankind (2011) is based on his lectures to an undergraduate world history class.
-Among his other works, are other bestsellers like Homo Deus: A Brief History of Tomorrow (2016), 21 Lessons for the 21st Century (2018), and Nexus: A Brief History of Information Networks from the Stone Age to AI (2024).
+He is a professor of history at the Hebrew University of Jerusalem.
+His first bestselling book, Sapiens: A Brief History of Humankind (2011) is based on his lectures to an undergraduate world history class.
+His other works include the bestsellers Homo Deus: A Brief History of Tomorrow (2016), 21 Lessons for the 21st Century (2018), and Nexus: A Brief History of Information Networks from the Stone Age to AI (2024).
 His published work examines themes of free will, consciousness, intelligence, happiness, suffering and the role of storytelling in human evolution.

 -